 An adjustable kettlebell is a new piece of gym equipment that allows you to achieve a full body workout in under 20 minutes.
 The ability to add or remove weights ensures you always have the correct weight to suit your kettlebell workout.
 Whilst standard kettlebells are great for individual excercise sets, you often need a complete set which is expensive.
-Adjustable kettlebells are cheaper and more convenient for home use.
+Like adjustable dumbbells, adjustable kettlebells are cheaper and more convenient for home use.

 - PowerBlock Kettle Block